Generate Yearling Rulesets

 We used these proportions to fill in missing lifestage values.
 See the final lifestage designations below.

-date stream site subsite site_group count run life_stage adipose_clipped dead fork_length weight week year model_lifestage_method
+date stream site subsite site_group count run life_stage adipose_clipped dead fork_length weight julian_week julian_year week year model_lifestage_method

 Review lifestage